How it works

 Mobile authentication

+The Encap SCA (strong customer authentication) product that MobileID uses is based on a challenge and response protocol.
 All communication between our MobileID backend and the SDK is secured with application layer encryption.
 This protects every message passed between the MobileID service and the mobile app using our SDK.

 Our solution is compliant with the Payment Services Directive (PSD2) and can be used for high-value transactions.